 Due to the availability of financing for my first computer through a credit union at my place of employment, my first IBM compatible computer was an AST 286 with a 40MB hard drive, 1MB of RAM and a monochrome (amber) monitor.
 I began with three programs to begin learning this new system (Lotus 123, WordPerfect 5.1 and dBase III – an additional $900 software cost to my computer).
 Total cost: $2300!
 It took over a year to pay for that computer! (just for reference, your smartphone can do more!)

 Working through the various manuals and using a computer every day, I started to learn.
 I began reading books and manuals every day.
 I also learned that my interests were not in programming, but in helping others and explaining how to make the computer work for them.
 A tech support person had been born.

 After supporting various applications for PCs, including ACT!, Lotus Smart Suite for OS/2, and various other software titles available in 1997 for businesses – a friend from Microsoft called.
 I was hired and supported several versions of Microsoft Office and primarily Outlook for the next 7½ years.
 I also added industry certifications to my experience and earned CompTIA A+, Server+, my Microsoft MCSE for Windows NT, 2000 and 2003 – plus the Cisco CCNA certification by the end of my Microsoft era.

 After Microsoft, I worked for a Microsoft Partner in Plano, Texas, where I supported telephony applications and hardware in servers.
 My last year there, I moved from a technical support role into Manufacturing Engineering where I documented the steps in building a server by the integration lab.

-After more than eight years working full-time on my own – I continue to help new customers every day, I feel I’m doing what I should be doing and what I do best.
+After more than ten years working full-time on my own – I continue to help new customers every day, I feel I’m doing what I should be doing and what I do best.

 Mark Weber, Owner